KEEPING YOU SAFE

 We’re following the official government guidance on working safely and liaising with local authorities, whilst also regularly share best-practice with our industry friends.

 We're also putting into practice the invaluable experience of our open-air performances and the clubs and workshops we have been running since restrictions have eased.
 Additionally, there are separate, rigorous protocols for artists and staff that we'll be using throughout.

 These protocols will be constantly under review and updates will be posted here.

-Although the wearing of face coverings is no longer mandatory we encourage all audience members to wear a face covering for the duration of their visit, especially when moving around (unless exempt).
+We require all audience members to wear a face covering for the duration of their visit (unless exempt).
 Our Front of House & Steward Teams will continue to wear face coverings and use all necessary PPE

 Additional audience measures at a glance: